robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 $ kubectl package build -t <your-image-url-goes-here> --push 1_applications/1_start
 ```

-{{< alert text="If you load the image to a local registry (e.g. with `minikube image load` or `kind load`), specify a tag different than `latest` (e.g. `test` or `v1`), otherwise Package Operator won't be able to load it." />}}
+{{< alert text=`If you load the image to a local registry (e.g. with
+'minikube image load' or 'kind load'), specify a tag different than 'latest'
+(e.g. 'test' or 'v1'), otherwise Package Operator won't be able to load it.` />}}

 ### Deploy

 Now that you have build your first Package Operator package, we can deploy it!\
-You will find the `Package`-object template in the examples checkout under 1_applications/package.yaml.\
+You will find the `Package`-object template in the examples checkout under
+1_applications/package.yaml.\
-Don't forget to change the image url so it corresponds to the one used when building the package.
+Don't forget to change the image url so it corresponds to the one used when building
+the package.

 ```yaml
 apiVersion: package-operator.run/v1alpha1